 N.J.A.C.
 14:2-3.1 provides the timing requirements for the notice of intent to excavate, and the One-Call center must be notified of the intent to excavate no less than three business days before the beginning of the excavation or demolition.
-The proposed language clarifies the One-Call center contact information for in- and out-of-state excavators and responsible contractors.
+The proposed language clarifies the One-Call center contact information for in- and out-of-State excavators and responsible contractors.

 N.J.A.C.
 14:2-3.2 provides the contents and perimeter marking requirements for the notice of intent to excavate.
-The requirement to provide contact information of a person knowledgeable about the excavation to be performed has been added under subparagraph (b)1.
-The Board is proposing under subparagraph (b)6iv that the excavator may utilize GPS coordinates on large parcels of land in conjunction with white paint, among other methods identified under subparagraph (b)6, as is necessary to ensure that the operators can accurately identify the site.
+The requirement to provide contact information of a person knowledgeable about the excavation to be performed has been added at paragraph (b)1.
+The Board is proposing, at new subparagraph (b)6iv, that the excavator may utilize GPS coordinates on large parcels of land in conjunction with white paint, among other methods identified at paragraph (b)6, as is necessary to ensure that the operators can accurately identify the site.

 N.J.A.C.
 14:2-3.3 provides the on-site duties and requirements for excavators.
-Proposed additional requirements for excavators to show Board staff identification and a copy of the One-Call notification upon request have been added in subsection (a).
+Proposed additional requirements for excavators to show Board staff identification and a copy of the One-Call notification upon request have been added at new paragraphs (a)5 and 6.

 N.J.A.C.
 14:2-3.4 provides the responsible contractor duties and requirements.
-The Board is proposing no changes.

 N.J.A.C.
 14:2-3.5 provides the requirements for excavation or demolition in response to an emergency.
-The Board clarifies under proposed subsection (g) that emergency notifications shall only be valid for the duration of the emergency, as defined in N.J.A.C.
+The Board is adding subsection (g) to state that emergency notifications shall only be valid for the duration of the emergency, as defined at N.J.A.C.
 14:2-1.2.
 Additionally, proposed subsection (g) would require an excavator to submit a routine markout request if a temporary repair would need additional excavation.

 N.J.A.C.
 14:2-3.6 provides the incident and damage reporting requirements for excavators.
-An additional requirement to provide the One-Call center with emergency contact information of a person knowledgeable about the excavation to be performed is proposed to replace the current language in subsection (b).
-The word 'other' has been removed from N.J.A.C.
-14:2-3.6(d)2.
+An additional requirement to provide the One-Call center with emergency contact information of a person knowledgeable about the excavation to be performed is proposed to replace the current language at subsection (b).
+The word "other" has been removed from N.J.A.C.
+14:2-3.6(d)2, as it is superfluous.

 Subchapter 4.
 Operators

 N.J.A.C.
 14:2-4.1 provides the criteria for applicability to operators.
-Language is proposed under subsection (b) to clarify 'reasonable efforts' to aid excavators in determining the location of facilities that are exempt from this subchapter.
+Language is proposed at subsection (b) to clarify "reasonable efforts" to aid excavators in determining the location of facilities that are exempt from this subchapter.
 For instance, the excavator could determine the location of the relevant facilities by ascertaining the location of the meter and curb shutoff, among other considerations.